The guide to buying in NYC

 Condominiums

 Condos offer real property ownership of an apartment within a multi-unit building, along with shared ownership of common areas.
 They’re highly desirable for the control they offer buyers.
 Unlike co-ops, condos can be used as investment properties and leased out more freely.
 Though transactions still require board and management review., their authority is limited to a first right of refusal, allowing their only recourse as to purchase or lease the unit on the same terms if they wanted to block it.
-Co-op boards have much more governance over shareholder's transactions.
+Co-op boards have much more control over a shareholder's transactions.

 main